xuminic/renamex/README.md

 3. OpenSSH

-The OpenSSH 9.8 in MSYS2 2022-10-28 is so broken that can not be fixed by updating to a higher version.
-It kept seeking the unexisted file `msys_cryto_3.0.dll`.
+The OpenSSH 9.8 in MSYS2 2022-10-28 was very broken.
+It kept seeking a nonexistent file `msys_cryto_3.0.dll`.
-Extracting `msys_cryto_3.0.dll` from other package won't help.
-The DLL can not work.
+Extracting the `msys_cryto_3.0.dll` from higher version won't help.
+The `ssh` stop complaining the DLL yet display nothing instead.
-The only way worked for me was rolling back to 9.1p1-1:
+The only workaround for me was rolling back to 9.1p1-1:
 ```
 pacman -Rdd openssh
 wget https://repo.msys2.org/msys/x86_64/openssh-9.1p1-1-x86_64.pkg.tar.zst